gabrielcedran/rocketseat-reactjs-chapter5/README.md

 It is important that Apps using the Stale While Revalidate concept have two distinct visual feedback for both types of data fetching - initial load and stale reload.

+### Pagination

+When working with pagination, it is important to create a query key that represents that unique page.
+React query is quite flexible with the key definition and supports dynamic string (using template string for instance), complex object (like an array or object), etc.